ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

   - player : Only affect player messages.
   - none : Don't affect any messages.

-- Adds a textual tag to chat messages to easily identify whether the message is a whisper, blind roll, or self roll
+- **Adds a textual tag to chat messages to easily identify whether the message is a whisper, blind roll, or self roll**

-- Display chat message of type OTHER: Configure custom styling for message of type OTHER
+- **Display chat message of type OTHER**: Configure custom styling for message of type OTHER

-- Display chat message of type OOC: Configure custom styling for message of type OOC
+- **Display chat message of type OOC**: Configure custom styling for message of type OOC

-- Display chat message of type IC: Configure custom styling for message of type IC
+- **Display chat message of type IC**: Configure custom styling for message of type IC

-- Display chat message of type EMOTE: Configure custom styling for message of type EMOTE
+- **Display chat message of type EMOTE**: Configure custom styling for message of type EMOTE

-- Display chat message of type WHISPER: Configure custom styling for message of type WHISPER
+- **Display chat message of type WHISPER**: Configure custom styling for message of type WHISPER

-- Display chat message of type ROLL: Configure custom styling for message of type ROLL
+- **Display chat message of type ROLL**: Configure custom styling for message of type ROLL

-- Display chat message of whisper to other: Configure custom styling for message of whisper to other
+- **Display chat message of whisper to other**: Configure custom styling for message of whisper to other

-- Configure which cards should use the unknown custom styling, and which ones should be left as default.
-Changing this may require you to refresh your window.
+- **Configure which cards should use the unknown custom styling, and which ones should be left as default.
+Changing this may require you to refresh your window**:
   - allCards : Affect every message.
   - selfAndGM : Affect own messages and GM messages.
   - self : Only affect own messages.